 timeToLiveSeconds– The maximum number of seconds an element can exist in the cache regardless of use.
 The element expires at this limit and will no longer be returned from the cache.
 The default value is 0, which means no TTL eviction takes place (infinite lifetime).

-maxElementsOnDisk– The maximum sum total number of elements (cache entries) allowed for a distributed cache in all Terracotta clients.
+maxEntriesLocalDisk– The maximum sum total number of elements (cache entries) allowed on the disk tier for the cache.
 If this target is exceeded, eviction occurs to bring the count within the allowed target.
 The default value is 0, which means no eviction takes place (infinite size is allowed).
-Note that this value reflects storage allocated on the TSA.
-A setting of 0 means that no eviction of the cache's entries takes place on the TSA, and consequently can cause the servers to run out of disk space.
+A setting of 0 means that no eviction of the cache's entries takes place, and consequently can cause the node to run out of disk space.

 eternal– If the cache’s